 And as for the rest of Motherhood… yep, pretty much the same thing!
 Your children take priority – numero uno (have you seen Kari and I dress for church?
 She’s model chic and I’m “can someone tell Luchae that her top is on inside out”).
 Your priorities are never the same again!

-This week, as I battled through some pregnancy pain and discomfort, I was reminded of this journey and just how much we go through to successfully carry, birth and raise our children.
-And I was reminded of the stripping… the vulnerability of the human body and how a mother abandons her own dignity, to ensure that her child is safe, alive and healthy.
+I am reminded of this journey and just how much we go through to successfully carry, birth and raise our children.
+Reminded of the stripping… the vulnerability of the human body and how a mother abandons her own dignity, to ensure that her child is safe, alive and healthy.

 I’m not saying that there is ugly in the birthing process.
 No matter how you’ve come to meet your child – whether it be on a hospital table or through a tear-streaked filling out of forms – it is beautiful… satisfying… a hot mess of emotions… but so fulfilling.